 Charlotte Blake

-I am the Lab Manager for SENFM in the Department of Language and Linguistic Science at the University of York.
-I am currently finishing my MSc in Developmental Psychology from the University of Kent, exploring young children’s thinking, and social and moral development.
-My are interests are in how everyday experiences and interpersonal relationships shape our development.
-I am particularly interested in the role of parents in contributing to children’s acquisition of language and socio-moral values.
+I am a part-time Lab Manager for SENFM in the Department of Language and Linguistic Science at the University of York.
+I completed my MSc in Developmental Psychology from the University of Kent, and I am now working on my PhD at Ulster University, exploring young children’s thinking and social development.
+My interests are in how social relationships shape children's knowledge and understanding of the world, particularly relating to acquisition of language and socio-moral behaviours and values.

 Dr Rajalakshmi Madhavan